isc-projects/kea/doc/sphinx/arm/quickstart.rst

     .. parsed-literal::

-       $ tar -xvzf kea-|release|.tar.gz
+       $ tar -Jxvf kea-|release|.tar.xz

-4. Go into the source directory and run the configure script:
+4. Go into the source directory and set up the build:

     .. parsed-literal::